 The Citi Pavilion, as you may have noticed on TV, is constructed in the foreground of Shea Bridge and contains several rows of ergonomically fantastic chairs and tables, some built-in, some the kind you might enjoy on your patio.
 It’s a pretty sweet setup.
 There were complimentary beverages and a very friendly fellow who dispensed them upon request and offered inarguable insights regarding certain relievers and their consistently flammable qualities (he’d have let me and my bag in sans hassle, I’m pretty certain).
 Baskets of snacks were strategically positioned for strategic snacking.
 A food credit was magically embedded in the bar codes of our tickets, though it took us a while to catch on.
 Multiple outlets for convenient phone-charging represented plain good thinking.

 From a ball-viewing perspective, the infield was a rumor, but the outfield was your neighborhood playground.
 Set yourself down a spell and watch the adorable kids who stumble around but always try their best — the eventual alignment of Davis in left, Gomez in center and McNeil in right made that analogy a reality.
-The unspoken bonus was proximity to both bullpens, a place where the catchers, the relievers, the coaches and any other generous souls on the scene have taken an oath to distribute as many baseball as possible to fans within shouting distance.
+The unspoken bonus was proximity to both bullpens, a place where the catchers, the relievers, the coaches and any other generous souls on the scene have taken an oath to distribute as many baseballs as possible to fans within shouting distance.
 There was a cache of children under the soft drink plaza who can today open their own sporting goods store as a result of this sacred ritual.
 And there’s this one guy who had the pleasure of adding a baseball to his alleged contraband small shoulder bag.

 That is to say I got a ball.
 My benefactor was an unidentified member of the eventually beleaguered Washington Nationals’ relief party — couldn’t tell you who — and the unreactive bunch of young people who, when the Nat toss didn’t reach their perch, didn’t bother to trundle down a few steps to retrieve said sphere.
 I waited for them to act, as I believed they were the beseeching target audience for National largesse, but the ball just sat there, sitting longer than I would sit.
 Being that I was the closer of the two of us to its resting spot, Jason assigned me responsibility for getting up, scooping it up and claiming it in the name of FAFIF.
 So I did, holding a beat for somebody in the youthful clutch of attendees who missed it on the first fling to ask for it.
 None of them did.
 Thus, I have a ball.